nicholasjclark/mvgam/docs/README.md

 <img src="README-unnamed-chunk-2-2.png" style="display: block; margin: auto;" />

-There is a clear ~19-year cyclic pattern to the data, so create a `season` term that can be used to model this effect and give a better representation of the data generating process.
-Also put the year term on a more manageable scale
+Along with serial autocorrelation, there is a clear ~19-year cyclic pattern to the data.
+Create a `season` term that can be used to model this effect and give a better representation of the data generating process than we would likely get with a linear model

 ``` r
 plot(stl(ts(lynx_full$population, frequency = 19), s.window = 'periodic'))